disconnect3d/vpp/reassembly/DESIGN.md

 All APIs and data structures must have C based unit tests.
 TDD should be used.

+As many features will depend on this code, it should be put in the VNET library as a subsystem under `src/vnet/reass`.

 ## Implementation considerations

 ### Flow node